HashCalc Pro

 - Options - keep window on top, quit-confirmation dialog,

-.hashoutput folder, toast durations, hex output format, VirusTotal key and behavior. - Stats - totals, throughput (MB/s wall), per-algorithm runs and timings, actions (HMAC runs, verifies, VirusTotal lookups, sidecars written, hashes copied), and time-wasted tracker.
+.hashoutput folder, toast durations, hex output format, VirusTotal key and behavior. - Stats - totals, throughput, per-algorithm runs and timings, actions, and time-wasted tracker.

 - Credits - acknowledgments for the algorithms, references, and components behind the app.